 Whilst the dough is rising, you can start preparing the tomato sauce: peel the garlic and brown it in a pan with the remaining 2 tablespoons of olive oil.
 Add the tomatoes and cook for about 20-25 minutes.
 Salt to taste and remove the garlic.

-Once the dough has risen, break it into smaller pieces (50-60 g each) and flatten them with your hands.
-The flattened dough discs should have a diameter of more or less 10 cm, and the pizzelle will look nicer on the serving plate if they’re irregular and of slighlty different shapes.
+Once the dough has risen, break it into smaller pieces and flatten them with your hands.
+The flattened dough discs should have a diameter of more or less 10 cm, they don’t need to have the perfect shape.

 Tip: It’s important to make sure that the oil has heated up to the right temperature before deep-frying the pizzelle.
 If you have a kitchen thermometer at hand, simply start when the oil reaches 180°C – otherwise, take a bite-sized chunk of dough and dip it in the oil: the oil is ready when small bubbles forms around the surface of the dough.